 If you create a law firm website to market your firm, but no one finds it when they search online, will potential clients ever be aware of you?

 You’ll also want to make sure your content is targeting long tail keywords.
 For example, instead of just using the word “lawyer,” also include the name of your city.
-Using long tail keywords will give you the best chance of competing with other pages and being found by potential clients.
+Using long tail keywords will give you the best chance of competing with other pages and being found by potential local clients.

 For more information on effective keyword research, local SEO, and law firm SEO best practices, read The Quick Guide to Law Firm SEO.